sern-handler/website/docs/guide/getting-started/preparing.md

 After you downloaded node, you can start using us

-Running this will install our CLI, which allows you to create a template project with writing a single line of code.
+Running this will install our CLI, which allows you to create a template project without writing a single line of code.
 ```shell
 npm install -g @sern/cli
 ```